 Well-defined goals are the backbone of a marketing plan, ensuring you get the most value from your efforts.
 Continually look for new ways to incorporate your branding at important touchpoints.
 Remember, repeat contact is a crucial ingredient in building positive brand recognition.

-Logos act as a mental shortcut to help customers to recall their experiences with your brand.
+Memorable logos act as a mental shortcut to help customers to recall their experiences with your brand.
 If your small business logo is languishing in an unopened computer file, you’ll have a hard time building a visual connection with customers.

 What is the Ideal Brand Message You Want to Convey?